 - Once cooled, scoop into a food processor and process until smooth.

 - Reserve 3/4 cups of squash puree for the recipe.
-Save the rest.
+The rest is for you to use however you wish.

 - Reduce oven heat to 350 degrees.